slamora/brackets-wiki/How-to-Use-Brackets.md

 * **User-global preferences** - your default settings.
 To edit, choose **Debug > Open Preferences File**.
 * **Project-level preferences** - override any number of preferences on a project-specific basis.
 Create a `.brackets.json` file in the root of your project.

+Choosing **Debug > Open Preferences File** opens the global preferences file "brackets.json" along with the default preferences in left panel in split view.
+You can refer to the available settings in the left panel and change the preferences in the right.
+Code hints is available for the settings of this file.
 Changing a preference using the Brackets UI modifies the project's `.brackets.json` file _if_ the preference is already set there; otherwise it modifies the user-global setting.

 Within either file, there are three levels of specificity at which you can set a preference: